-- o 1 or more rules can be defined. - · When an event occurs each rule is checked to see if any of its events match. - A rule's event matches an occurring event when: - All attributes rules[i].events match the event. - Each rule has 1 or more triggers. - Each Trigger inside a matching rule is fired as long as time of day conditions match.
-Exception: If 2 triggerIds are identical only the first trigger is fired. - · Each trigger has one or more actions. - Actions are either: - A shell command or a batch/shell script to be executed. - A send email command that has the syntax of: @emailSend <value of emailDef.label> - All actions are run asynchronously unless a conditionalReply is specified in which case the first rule is run synchronously (and the return code of that rule is used for the conditionalReply) and all other rules are run asynchronously. - noTriggerReply is used to perform a reply if none of the triggers are fired. - nFactorDef can define 2 or more conditions that must occur within the specified time window - emailDef defines one or more email message attributes (subject, from, message, etc).
+- rules: - 1 or more rules can be defined. - When an event occurs each rule is checked to see if any of its events match. - A rule's event matches an occurring event when: - All attributes rules[i].events match the event. - Each rule has 1 or more triggers. - Each Trigger inside a matching rule is fired as long as time of day conditions match.
+Exception: If 2 triggerIds are identical only the first trigger is fired. - Each trigger has one or more actions. - Actions are either: - A shell command or a batch/shell script to be executed.

+- A send email command that has the syntax of: @emailSend <value of emailDef.label> - All actions are run asynchronously unless a conditionalReply is specified in which case the first rule is run synchronously (and the return code of that rule is used for the conditionalReply) and all other rules are run asynchronously. - noTriggerReply is used to perform a reply if none of the triggers are fired. - \bullet nFactorDef can define 2 or more conditions that must occur within the specified time window. - emailDef defines one or more email message attributes (subject, from, message, etc). - smsDef defines one or more Short Message Service (SMS) messages.